Denis Kudla: Personal life

-Kudla is an avid fan of sports, as he supports the Philadelphia Eagles, Washington Capitals, Washington Wizards, Washington Nationals and occasionally the San Francisco 49ers, San Francisco Giants, and Boston Celtics.
-Kudla models his game after Spaniard David Ferrer, and his idol is Roger Federer.

-Early in his career, Kudla worked out with trainer Greg Petrosian in Boca Raton, Florida, where he still trains.
-He was previously coached by Billy Heiser and Diego Moyano.

-Playing equipment and sponsorships

-Kudla started playing tennis with a Head racquet, and then switched to Wilson when he was 11.
-Kudla was sponsored by Wilson early in his career and later signed a contract with Tecnifibre in 2010.
-Kudla used Luxilon strings, but switched to Tecnifibre string.
-He likes to hit his balls a little flatter, so Luxilon had given him that little extra pop.
-Kudla generally strings his racquets at 51 both ways.
-He restrings his racquets for practice, but plays with new ones during matches.
-He estimates that he spends around $12,000 a year on stringing each year.

-Kudla has a sponsorship deal with Lacoste, and is represented by tennis agent Sam Duvall at Topnotch Management.

 Junior tennis

-By age ten, Kudla had enrolled at the US Tennis Association's prestigious regional training center at College Park, Maryland.
-There, he was able to practice and play alongside other rising young American stars and learn from some of the country's finest coaches.
-"It was a great environment to be there", Kudla says.
-"All my friends were close; I got to live at home and play at one of the best academies in the country."
+By age ten, Kudla had enrolled at the US Tennis Association's prestigious Junior tennis training center at College Park, Maryland.

 In 2008 as the number one seed, he won the 16-and-under age bracket at the Orange Bowl, beating future University of Virginia tennis player, Mitchell Frank.
-At the time, both players trained together at College Park.
-With the win, which was his first in major international competition, Kudla became the first American to win the Boys’ 16s title since Donald Young in 2003.
+Both players were training together at College Park.
+Kudla won the match, which was his first in major international competition.
+Kudla became the first American to win the Boys’ 16s title since Donald Young in 2003.

 Kudla also participated in the 2008 BNP Paribas Showdown vs Junior A. Ore at Madison Square Garden, as they were the under-card for Roger Federer and Pete Sampras who competed against each other afterwards.
 Soon after, Kudla turned pro even though he had great interest from the University of Virginia as he was the 2nd ranked senior in the nation.
-Kudla reached a career-high combined junior ranking of world no. 3.
+Kudla reached a career-high combined junior ranking of world No. 3.
 He believes the turning point in his junior tennis career was when he came from behind to beat junior tennis prodigy Trey Hatcher of Knoxville, Tennessee 7–5, 7–6 at the Boys 12s National Hard Court Championships in 2003.

-His best result was reaching the final of the 2010 US Open for boys, where, despite taking the first set, he lost the final to Jack Sock.
+His best result was reaching the final of the 2010 US Open for boys.
+He won the first set, but he eventually lost against Jack Sock.